kswilster/sudoku/README.md

 ## Requirements
 - UI
-  - New Game
   - Check Solution
-  - Clear
   - Board Game
     - 9x9 grid of numbers
     - many empty spaces, should be able to change value in these spaces
+    - fixed spaces that cannot be changed
+    - ability to use keyboard (1-9) to modify value of selected key
 -

 ## Nice to have